-The Boards People & Remuneration Committees Management External advisers and approve recommendations from the PRC.
+The Boards People & Remuneration Committees Management External advisers Approve remuneration strategy and approve recommendations from the PRC.
 Approve the quantum of remuneration for Non-executive Directors and the MD & CEO.
-Approve the quantum of recommendations of the PRC remuneration for Non-executive Poincetors and the MD & CEO.
-The PRC remuneration for Non-executive Poincetors and the MD & CEO.
-The PRC remuneration for Non-executive Poincetors and the MD & CEO.
-The PRC remuneration for Non-executive Proceedings of the PRC remuneration for Non-executive Proceedings The PRC consists entirely of independent Non-executive Directors.
+The PRC consists entirely of independent Non-executive Directors.
 The PRC makes recommendations to the Boards regarding the Remuneration Framework, policies and practices for Atlas Arteria.
 Makes recommendations to the PRC on Atlas Arteria's Remuneration Framework, policies and practices.
 Provide independent advice to the PRC and/or management on remuneration market data, market practice and other remuneration related matters.
 The PRC approves the quantum of remuneration for other executive KMP.